MIT-CAVE/cave_app/cave_api/docs/all_keys/maps.md

 `'or'`: Evaluates boolean values within the node cluster and returns `True` if at least one of the values is `True`.
 Otherwise, it returns `False`.<br>
 `'and'`: Evaluates boolean values within the node cluster and returns `True` if all of the values are `True`.
 Otherwise, it returns `False`.

 Example: Imagine four nodes with values `[False, True, False, True]`.
-If we choose the `or` function, the cluster value would be `True`, as it evaluates to `True` if at least one node value is `True`.
+If we choose the `'or'` function, the cluster value would be `True`, as it evaluates to `True` if at least one node value is `True`.

 #### Categorical values
 When dealing with categorical values (taken from a [`'selector'` prop](../common_keys/props.md#selector)), the only available function is `'mode'`.